WhoopInc/WhoopDI/README.md

 let dependency: InjectableWithNamedDependency = container.inject()
 ```

 In the above example, we do not need to define a factory for `InjectableWithNamedDependency`.
-Since this is annotated with the Injectable macro WhoopDI will automatically create it and provide it's dependencies when it is requested via an `inject` or `get` method.
+Since this is decorated with the Injectable macro WhoopDI will automatically create it and provide it's dependencies when it is requested via an `inject` or `get` method.

-If you need to provide a named dependency, you can use the `@InjectableName` annotation to specify the name of the dependency you want to inject.
+If you need to provide a named dependency, you can use the `@InjectableName` macro to specify the name of the dependency you want to inject.

 ## Register Dependencies